galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 >    > - This tutorial only focuses on producing an **UMAP** plot with marker-genes.
 >    > - If further analysis, with tools requiring more annotations, is intended, these can be added in a similar way as shown above.
 >    >     - f.ex. *Peak and Motif Analysis* with {% tool [Snapatac2 peaks and motif](toolshed.g2.bx.psu.edu/repos/iuc/snapatac2_peaks_and_motif/snapatac2_peaks_and_motif/2.5.3+galaxy1) %} requires annotations from `uns`.
->    > - It is also possible to leave the input *"Keys from embeddings to copy"* empty, to copy all `obsm`.
+>    > - It is also possible to leave the input *"Keys from embeddings to copy"* empty, to copy all annotations of a given category such as `obsm`.
 >    {: .comment}
 >
-> 5. Rename the generated file to `Anndata 5k PBMC gene_matrix magic UMAP` or add the tag `UMAP` to the dataset
+> 5. Rename the generated file to `Anndata 5k PBMC gene_matrix magic UMAP` or add the tag {% icon galaxy-tags %} `UMAP` to the dataset
 >
 > 6. {% icon galaxy-eye %} Inspect the general information of the `.h5ad` output, to check if `obsm` contains `X_umap`
 >
 >   ```
 >   AnnData object with n_obs × n_vars = 4430 × 55106
->    obs: obs: 'n_fragment', 'frac_dup', 'frac_mito', 'tsse', 'doublet_probability', 'doublet_score', 'leiden'
+>    obs: obs: 'n_fragment', 'frac_dup', 'frac_mito', 'tsse', 'doublet_probability', 'doublet_score', 'leiden', 'n_genes', 'n_counts'
->    var: 'n_cells'
+>    var: 'n_cells', 'n_counts'
->    uns: 'reference_sequences'
+>    uns: 'log1p'
->    obsm: 'log1p'
+>    obsm: 'X_umap'
 >   ```
 >
 {: .hands_on}